We Buy Fire Damage Houses Logo

 If your investigation yields a lower price, you ought to let them make the first offer.

-Making an adjuster aware that you are prepared to negotiate and are aware of your rights is one method to scare them from lowballing you.
+Informing the adjuster of your readiness to negotiate and awareness of your rights can deter them from lowballing you.

 Prepare a settlement amount that you feel you deserve to receive if you feel like their initial offer isn’t fair.